oracle-devrel/heatwave-genai-demos/README.md

 ## Getting Started

 ### Prerequisites
-**HeatWave-Enabled Database System**: Ensure you have a database system with HeatWave enabled.
+**HeatWave-Enabled Database System**: Ensure you have a database system with HeatWave enabled (version 9.1 or above).
 Refer to the [Getting Started with MySQL HeatWave on OCI]( https://www.oracle.com/developer/getting-started-with-mysql-heatwave-on-oci/) guide for setup instructions.

 ### Steps